Is De Voorhoede an umbrella organisation of freelance front-end developers?

 Why wouldn’t I just hire a freelance developer?

 It’s also possible to arrange that one of our developers will join your team for a while.
 Here are some of the reasons our clients prefer one of us to a freelancer:

-- Since we all share a common approach and use the same tools, it’s easy for us to scale up or replace someone when he/she is on holidays or sick.
+Since we all share a common approach and use the same tools, it’s easy for us to scale up or replace someone when they are on holidays or sick.

 Why don’t you do full-stack development or back-end as well?

 We do have back-end experience.
 If you already have your own back-end, we’re happy to add a new front-end to it.
 Thing is, the field of front-end is expanding rapidly and it’s hard to keep up, so we need to (and enjoy to) specialise.
 That’s why we decided to focus on front-end development.